Abishan-shan/teaPricePredict/README.md

       2. Missing or irregular data
       3. Fast, accurate predictions

-    - Other ML frameworks, such as **Linear Regression, ARIMA, and LSTM**, were evaluated but:
+    - Other ML frameworks, such as **Linear Regression, ARIMA, and LSTM**, were evaluated, but:
       1. Required larger datasets
       2. Overfitted or did not generalize well

-    - **\DAI (Driverless AI)** or other advanced ML frameworks were not used in this version, but the app architecture is compatible and can be extended in the future for                 automated feature engineering or enhanced model performance.
+    - DAI (Driverless AI) or other advanced ML frameworks were not used in this version, but the app architecture is compatible and can be extended in the future for                 automated feature engineering or enhanced model performance.

  ⚙ Behind the Scenes